-Governance

-Assurance

-Risk Management

-Internal Audit

-External Audit

-Financial Reporting
+Assurance Risk Management Internal Audit External Audit Financial Reporting Scrutiny Review

-Scrutiny

-- Review - 2.4 Members of the Audit and Scrutiny Committee were invited to consider the self-evaluation questions independently in the first instance, before coming together for a discussion session, facilitated by the Head of Democratic Services and Senior Manager (Internal Audit, Risk and Fraud) on 23 August 2019.
-A subsequent follow-up was held on 3 September 2019 for two Members unable to attend the earlier session. - 2.5 Appendix 1 to the report sets out the outcome of the discussion sessions, in terms of collating the consensus responses to the toolkit questions.
+- 2.4 Members of the Audit and Scrutiny Committee were invited to consider the selfevaluation questions independently in the first instance, before coming together for a discussion session, facilitated by the Head of Democratic Services on 20 August 2021. - 2.5 Appendix 1 to the report sets out the outcome of the discussion sessions, in terms of collating the consensus responses to the toolkit questions.